It’s the little things in life that make getting up in the early morning hours on a long work day worth it.

 The fresher the juice, the more the flavor the recipe will have.
 It’s as simple as that.

 You may be left with half a lemon’s worth of juice, and maybe an extra naked lemon, but there are lots of other ways to use those up, and you can keep them in the fridge for a little while until you’re ready.

 Do you love cookies?
 Then check out more of our very best recipes with these tasty selections:

 What is your favorite way to feature fresh lemon in your cooking?
 Tell us in the comments below and be sure to rate this dessert when you try it.

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on November 4, 2008.
-Last updated: August 10, 2018 at 13:21 pm.
+Last updated: October 25, 2020 at 1:41 am.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 About Meghan Yager